Tawara Tōda Monogatari

 Hidesato aiming his shoot at the giant centipede.―Tsukioka Yoshitoshi 1890.

 The Tale of Tawara Tōda (俵藤太物語, Tawara Tōda monogatari) is a Japanese heroic tale recounting the legendary exploits of Fujiwara no Hidesato.
 It is part of the otogi-zōshi genre of tales dating to the Edo Period or earlier.
 Some of the fabulous accounts are also told in the military pseudo-chronicle, Taiheiki (14th century).

 Hidesato used a bow and arrow to kill a giant centipede (mukade) wrapped around a mountain near Lake Biwa, fulfilling the request of a serpent at a bridge, which turned out to be a court lady (or Dragon King) from the underwater (龍宮城, Ryūgū-jō).
 The hero was entertained at the palace and received rewards including armor and sword, and an inexhaustible bag of rice.
 (Note: Or rice sack.)

-"My Lord Bag-O'-Rice" is English-translated title of Basil Hall Chamberlain's retelling, published as a fairy tale (1887).
+"My Lord Bag-O'-Rice" is the English-translated title of Basil Hall Chamberlain's retelling, published as a fairy tale (1887).
 This was later followed by Yei Theodora Ozaki's translation "My Lord Bag of Rice" (1903) based on 's retelling.